 In addition, we are also using the International Energy Agency ('IEA') Sustainable Development Scenario (SDS).
 Notably for electricity production sector, where power generators' carbon intensity will need to fall to 346 gCO2/kWh by 2025, otherwise they will be excluded from our investment portfolios.
-We are also a primary sponsor of the Inevitable Policy Response initiative and utilize the results of the IPR scenarios to inform our broader research.
+(As of 2024, this threshold has been reduced to 381 gCO2/kWh) We are also a primary sponsor of the Inevitable Policy Response initiative and utilize the results of the IPR scenarios to inform our broader research.